The Open University since 2006

 What children and young people say

 Having one’s voice heard is an integral aspect of participation.
 Yet ‘voice’ is a complex construct.
 It is not a fixed, internal characteristic, to be passed on and acted upon by others, but a product of social interaction, subject to change.
-In this unit we will discuss perspectives children have shared, as well as some of the ways their voices are shaped and how this process is intimately tied up with identity.
+In this course we will discuss perspectives children have shared, as well as some of the ways their voices are shaped and how this process is intimately tied up with identity.

 We will consider how the process of eliciting the views of children and young people influences what they tell us, and the ongoing construction of their identities.
 This process will vary according to what is being researched and which children are involved.
 Listening to disabled children and young people, children and young people from different cultures, and children and young people whose dialect or first language we do not share, for example, can present particular issues of access, communication and approach.